xivind/velo-supervisor-2000/README.md

 # velo-supervisor-2000
-Program to monitor bicycle service intervals
+Program to keep track of lifetime and service intervals of bicycle components, based on activity data from Strava.
-Some more text

-> 🙋 Join the work, fork the repo and contribue with PRs!
+> **Join the work, either by forking the repo and contribute with PRs or simply by submitting issues! 🙋**

 ## Bugs
 There are currently quite a few bugs scattered around.
 If you find any, please submit them as an <a href="https://github.com/xivind/velo-supervisor-2000/issues" class="text-decoration-none">issue</a>.